PhonemeHallucinator/Phoneme_Hallucinator/README.md

 # Phoneme_Hallucinator
-This is the repository of "Phoneme Hallucinator: One-shot Voice Conversion via Set Expansion"
+This is the repository of paper "Phoneme Hallucinator: One-shot Voice Conversion via Set Expansion" under double-blind review.